AIG life insurance review 2022

 - Cholesterol and HDL ratio.
 If your HDL ratio is 5.0 or below, your overall cholesterol must be under 215.
-For an HDL ratio of 4.5 or below, that cholesterol number increases to 290.
+For an HDL ratio of 4.5 or below, your cholesterol should be under 290.

 - Family history.
 Your parents can’t have a history of coronary artery disease or cancer before age 60.
 The restriction lifts after age 65.